nobodyspecial333/MintRewardsProgram/README.md

 7.5% burned
 7.5% returned to pool

 4. Yearly Distribution (100% Total Distribution)

-100% paid in two installments over 18 months
+100% paid in Monthly installments over 18 months
+0% burned
+0% returned to the pool

 Prerequisites